featurist/full-stack-js-testing-demo/README.md

 - `yarn test --interactive` runs tests and opens up browser window

+For comparison, there is a selenium webdriver version of the same tests.
+Can be run like this:

+- `yarn test-wd` - headless

+- `GUI=1 yarn test-wd` - with browser window

 ## We're Hiring!

 Join our remote team and help us build amazing software.
 Check out [our career opportunities](https://www.featurist.co.uk/careers/).